Rice Paper Dumplings Recipe (pan sear or air fry)

 🙋🏻♀️ Umami Tips To Make The Best Crispy Rice Paper Dumplings

-- Don’t over cook the filling.
-When sauteing the vegetables, don’t over cook them.
-Keep them slightly overcooked or the dumplings will turn soggy when pan-frying.
+- Don’t overcook the filling.
+When sauteing the vegetables, don’t overcook them.
+Keep them slightly undercooked otherwise the dumplings will turn soggy when pan-frying.

 - Use cold water.
 Dip the rice paper in a bowl of cold water for a few seconds on all sides until they turn pliable but not too soft so it gives you time to work.
-Over-saturated rice paper will become very sticky and break apart easily.
+The over-saturated rice paper will become very sticky and break apart easily.

 - Keep the work surface slightly damp.
 Moist your work surface (e.g. a big cutting board) so that the rice paper sheets won’t stick to the surface.